revoltchat/documentation/docs/faq/why_new.md

 ### Void of Competition

-Discord doesn't actually have much of viable competitors in its own specific genre of chat platform, we're just sort of filling the void.
-I think we have a pretty solid shot at making our mark.
+This isn't our primary goal, first and foremost it's just a project we enjoy working on but Discord doesn't actually have much of viable competitors in its own specific genre of chat platform, we're just sort of filling the void.

+I think all things considered, we have a pretty solid shot at making our mark.